Sitefinity/sitefinity-aspnetcore-mvc-samples/src/change-grid-system/README.md

 ## Custom layout:

 Create a new layout cshtml file in the Views/Shared directory.
-In the example it is called _Layout.cshtml ((the name of the layout file should contain "Layout" or "Template", so that Sitefinity recognizes it).
+In the example it is called _Layout.cshtml (the name of the layout file should contain "Layout" or "Template", so that Sitefinity recognizes it).

-Add a stylesheet link to your prefered css framework (in this example we're using https://tailwindcss.com/)
+Add a stylesheet link to your preferred css framework (in this example we're using https://tailwindcss.com/).
+Note: You need to add the reference as a trusted source in the Web security module, otherwise it will be blocked by Sitefinity (Administration -> Settings -> Web Security -> Trusted sources)

 In Sitefinity base your page on this new _Layout template.